rpichioli/react-with-nodejs-and-sequelize/README.md

 #### ================ In development stage ================

 ### Summary
-The main idea of this project is to create an application which works with relational database though NodeJS API services exploring React features and possibilities.
+The main idea of this project is to create an application with relational database exposing data through API services using NodeJS + Express and React + Redux to build a client-side application consuming the data assincronously.

-We are building a simple login/logout feature by a HOC (High Order Component) in React-side that calls an authorization middleware in the API backend, as a layer, that authorizes the user to access all the stuff if everything is OK.
+The project has a simple login/logout feature made using HOC (High Order Component) in React-side that calls an authorization middleware in the API backend, as a layer, that authorizes the user to access all the stuff - if everything is OK.

 > - The **client-side** is a React + Redux app based.
 > - The **server-side** is built in NodeJS (Express) and works like an API server.
 > - This application uses Sequelize ORM to manage relational database and maintain it's data.
 > - The [Passport](https://www.npmjs.com/package/passport) is basically a Express-compatible authentication middleware for Node.js.

-No use of Flow in this application, only prop-types for data typing in components.
+No use of Flow to type data in this application, I decided to use prop-types in this application scope.

 If you have some suggestion, please let me know about it!